-Here’s a look at what you need to know about the British Open.
+Here’s a look at the British Open.

-156 players compete in the British Open.
+One hundred and fifty-six players compete in the British Open.

 The top 70 players qualify for the final 36 holes.

-The winner receives the Golf Champion Trophy, nicknamed the Claret Jug, and a cash prize of £945,000 ($1.4 million) in 2013.
+The winner is presented the Golf Champion Trophy, nicknamed the Claret Jug.

 Most appearances: Gary Player has appeared at the British Open 46 times.